yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### --ysql_num_shards_per_tserver

-The number of shards per YB-TServer for each YSQL table when a user table is created.
+The number of shards (tablets) per YB-TServer for each YSQL table when a user table is created.

 Default: `-1`, where the number of shards is determined at runtime, as follows:

 - If [enable_automatic_tablet_splitting](#enable-automatic-tablet-splitting) is `true`
   - The default value is considered as `1`.
-  - For servers with 4 CPU cores or less, the number of tablets per table doesn't depend on the number of YB-TServers.
-Instead, only 1 tablet per table is created for 2 CPU cores or less, and 2 tablets per table are created for 4 CPU cores or less.
+  - For servers with 4 CPU cores or less, the number of tablets for each table doesn't depend on the number of YB-TServers.
+Instead, for 2 CPU cores or less, 1 tablet per cluster is created; for 4 CPU cores or less, 2 tablets per cluster are created.

 - If `enable_automatic_tablet_splitting` is `false`
   - For servers with up to two CPU cores, the default value is considered as `4`.